-As with (P-AtomS), (M-AtomS) describes the non-deterministic copying of x_v to x_s , with the result written directly to memory, provided that the buffer of the executing thread (i.e. τ_s) is empty; (P-AtomP) behaves analogously.
-Lastly, (M-PropW) describes the debuffering of a pending write in a thread-local buffer and propagating it to memory.
-Similarly, (M-PropFL) describes the debuffering of a pending flush on X, where the value of x_v^i (in IM(x_v^i)) is propagated to IM(x_s^i), for each $x^i \in X$.
+As with (P-ATOMS), (M-ATOMS) describes the non-deterministic copying of x_v to x_s , with the result written directly to memory, provided that the buffer of the executing thread (i.e. τ_s) is empty; (P-ATOMP) behaves analogously.
+Lastly, (M-PROPW) describes the debuffering of a pending write in a thread-local buffer and propagating it to memory.
+Similarly, (M-PROPFL) describes the debuffering of a pending flush on X, where the value of x_v^i (in $\mathsf{IM}(x_v^i)$) is propagated to $\mathsf{IM}(x_s^i)$, for each $x^i \in X$.

 Combined Transitions.
 The Ix86{sim} operational semantics in Fig. 8 is defined by combining the program and storage transitions, under a recovery program, C{rec} , run after a crash.
 The (SILENTP) rule describes the case when the program subsystem takes a silent step and thus the storage subsystem is left unchanged; similarly for (SILENTS).
 The (STEP) rule describes the case when the program and storage subsystems both take the same transition (with the same label) and thus the transition effect is that of their combined effects.
 Lastly, the (CRASH) rule describes the case when the program crashes: the registers (in S) and the thread-local buffers are lost (as they are volatile), and are thus reset; the memory is left largely unchanged (as it is non-volatile); and the execution is restarted with the recovery program.
-Note that upon a crash the persistent versions in the resulting memory (IM') remain unchanged, while the synchronous and volatile versions are lost and are simply overwritten by the persistent versions.
+Note that upon a crash the persistent versions are lost and are simply overwritten by the persistent versions.
 This is because if $x_v \neq x_p$ (resp. $x_s \neq x_p$) upon a crash, then intuitively the write responsible for the current value of x_v (resp. x_s) has not yet reached the persistent memory and is thus lost after recovery.